kulkarni90/devops-training/README.md

 # GIT-HUB
-GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their cod
+GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.